 3. Violence Never Solves Anything.

-Maybe not, but it sure stops a lot of stuff like rape, murder, WWII, the invasion if Iraq, Flight 93…should I keep going?
+Maybe not, but it sure stops a lot of stuff like rape, murder, WWII and Flight 93...should I keep going?

-There are many people on this earth who use violence to intimidate and take whatever they want.
+There are many people on this earth who use violence to intimidate, impose their will and take whatever they can.
 These animals only understand power and pain.
 The only way to stop them is with power and pain.

 4. Violence is Never the Answer.